elgw/deconwolf/README.md

    of code, used in **dw**.

-If these libraries are available for your platform, chances are that that it can be built.
+If these libraries are available for your platform, chances are that deconwolf can be built as well.

 To enable GPU acceleration, deconwolf also requires a GPU and OpenCL drivers installed.